wasny0ps/Damn-Vulnerable-DeFi/Challenges/Compromised/README.md

 # Subverting

-When we decode this values from hex and base64 form in the cyberchef tool, we can get keys.
+When we decode this values from the request in the **cyberchef** tool, we can get oracle's wallets private keys.

 ![image](https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/e28d2a4f-c900-4465-9b58-87d0bac4f67d)

 ![image](https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/afdf0559-ea1f-483a-a3c8-eb301acc6863)

+We can confirm that these private keys grant access to the oracle's trusted accounts.
+The vulnerability lies in the potential misuse of these keys to sign transactions, enabling price manipulation within the oracle.
+This manipulation could be exploited for profit by executing buy-low, sell-high strategies to deplete the exchange's resources.

 Here are the attacker commands: